 Sometimes, a legally-binding document doesn’t require a signature.
 In some circumstances, such as an already formed business relationship under an existing contract, a pre-establish agreement between parties is sufficient.
 If everything is documented in writing, the presence or lack of signatures will likely have little effect on the contract’s validity should a legal issue arise.

-As long as there’s a way to establish beyond a shadow of a doubt that all parties were in agreement for a certain contract, the signature’s shape or even presence might not be a factor at all.
+As long as there’s a way to establish beyond a shadow of a doubt that all parties agreed on a certain contract, the signature’s shape or presence might not be a factor at all.

 Electronic Signatures and the E-SIGN Act

-The Electronic Signatures in Global and National Commerce (E-SIGN) Act was passed in 2000 as a response to the growing need for electronic signatures in legal and business matters.
+The Electronic Signatures in Global and National Commerce (E-SIGN) Act was passed in 2000 in response to the growing need for electronic signatures in legal and business matters.
 According to this law, all electronic records, contracts, and signatures are as legally binding as their physical counterparts.

 The validity of electronic signatures is not determined by how much or how little they resemble one’s name or ink signature.
 Instead, the signature is considered legal when the document “reasonably demonstrates that the consumer can access information in the electronic form that will be used to provide the information that is the subject of the consent.”